Multiclass Classification, Information, Divergence, and Surrogate Risk: Introduction

-In the present paper, we build on these prior results on Fisher consistency to provide a unifying framework that relates statistical information measures, loss functions, and uncertainty functions in the context of multi-category classification.
-To begin, we present a generalization of Ali and Silvey's and Csisz\'ar's $f$-divergences that applies to multiple distributions, enumerating showing analogues of their positivity properties, data-processing inequalities, and discrete approximation (Section~\ref{sec:f-divergence}).
-We begin our main contributions in Section~\ref{sec:relation}, where we establish a correspondence between loss functions $\loss$, concave measures of uncertainty on discrete distributions as defined by \citet{DeGroot62}, and multi-way $f$-divergences.
-In particular, letting $\prior \in \R^k_+$ satisfying $\ones^T \prior = 1$ be a prior distribution on the class labels $Y$, $\wt{\prior}(X)$ be the vector of posterior probabilites of label $Y$ conditional on the observation $X$, and $U : \R^k_+ \to \extendedRlow = \R \cup \{-\infty\}$ be a concave function, DeGroot defines the \emph{information} associated with the experiment $X$ as
+We build on this prior work to provide a unifying framework that relates statistical information measures, loss functions, and generalized notions of entropy in the context of multi-class classification.
+To begin, we recall a generalization of $f$-divergences that applies to multiple distributions~\cite{GyorfiNe78,GarciaWi12}, enumerating analogues of the positivity properties, data-processing inequalities, and discrete approximation available in the binary case, as multi-way $f$-divergences may be unfamiliar and they motivate our approach (Section~\ref{sec:f-divergence}).
+We begin our main contributions in Section~\ref{sec:relation}, where we establish a correspondence between loss functions $\loss$, generalized entropy on discrete distributions~\cite{GrunwaldDa04}, and multi-way $f$-divergences.
+To make this precise, define the probability simplex $\simplex_k \defeq \{p \in \R^k_+ \mid \ones^T p = 1\}$.
+Let $\prior \in \simplex_k$ be a prior distribution on the class label $Y$ and $\wt{\prior}(x) \in \simplex_k$ be the posterior probabilities for $Y$ conditional on the observation $X = x$.
+For concave $\entropy : \simplex_k \to \R$, \citet{DeGroot62} defines the \emph{information} associated with the experiment $(X, Y)$ as

-We show that there is an explicit mapping from concave uncertainty functions $U$ to (potentially multiple) loss functions $\loss$, and conversely that each loss function induces a concave uncertainty $U$ and statistical information~\eqref{eqn:information}.
-The mapping $U \mapsto \loss$ is one-to-many, while the mapping $\loss \mapsto U$ is many-to-one, but we show that there is always at least one explicitly constructable convex loss $\loss = \{\loss_1, \ldots, \loss_k\}$ generating $U$.
-We also show how these uncertainty functions $U$ have natural connections to classification calibration.